Generalized vortex-model for the inverse cascade of two-dimensional turbulence: Numerical results

 We now turn to the determination of the Kolmogorov constant of the energy spectrum from the binary rotor system ($\Gamma = \pm 2 \pi$).
 The spectrum as it was predicted by Kraichnan \cite{Kraichnan1} reads

 where $\epsilon$ is the energy dissipation rate.

-In the following, $\epsilon$ is determined from the time-dependence of the total kinetic energy that shows up to be linear in time within $\approx 5 $\%.
-For the sake of completeness, we have provided the corresponding plot in Fig. \ref{energy} in the appendix.
+In the following, $\epsilon$ is determined from the time-dependence of the total kinetic energy that shows up to be linear in time within $\approx 5 $\%, proving that the model is not Hamiltonian anymore due to the inclusion of the forcing term.
+The corresponding plot is depicted in Fig. \ref{energy}.

 The slope of the fitted line can thus be interpreted as the rate of energy input into the system and we obtain a value of $\epsilon=(0.908 \pm 0.052)\cdot 10^{-4}$.
 In order to make an estimate for $C_K \epsilon^{2/3}$, we take an average of the compensated spectra in Fig. \ref{spec1} of times between $120 T_R$ and $620T_R$ which yields $C_K \epsilon^{2/3}=0.0119 \pm 0.0015$.
 The Kolmogorov constant $C_K$ of the rotor system for times t between $120 T_R$ and $620 T_R$ thus lies in the range $C_K= 5.89 \pm 0.74$.
 The high inaccuracy of our estimate is due to the estimation of $C_K \epsilon^{2/3}$.
 Reported values from direct numerical simulations \cite{Uriel,Yakhot,Bofetta} and experiments \cite{Tabeling1,Tabeling2} lie within the range from 5.8 to 7.0.
 The Kolmogorov constant of the rotor system thus lies on the lower end of that range.
 In comparison to the point vortex model of Siggia and Aref \cite{Siggia}, who report a Kolmogorov constant of $C_K=14$ which is twice the accepted value, the rotor model thus seems to provide an efficient mechanism for the energy transfer upscale due to the effect of vortex thinning.